komed3/filecomp/README.md

 Beside of logging unique files, FileComp can copies them to a chosen directory.
 The original files are kept safe.

+## User Inputs

 Users are guided safely through the individual steps, no text input is necessary.
+Hashing and comparison can run multi-threaded.

 **Navigation:**
 The controls work intuitively and do not require any direct text input.